The History of Anaesthesia

 Major Subsequent Developments

-(Chloroform a la Reine, note the silk handkerchief from which she is inhaling the vapour!), this royal patronage silencing the last objections to anaesthesia.
+This royal patronage silenced the last objections to anaesthesia.
 After Snow’s death Joseph Clover became Britain’s leading specialist, and so these two were chosen as the ‘supporters’ on the College’s crest when the Royal Warrant was obtained.

 Clover continued to work on control of the concentration of anaesthetic administered, and the monitoring of the unconscious patient.
 Subsequently, Dr. (later Sir) Benjamin Ward Richardson, who was more scientist than clinician, promoted Snow’s methods, sought better drugs and introduced the ether (later ethyl chloride) spray (see below) for local anaesthesia.